cylc/cylc-admin/docs/meetings/vc-jul-2020.md

 Cylc-8.0a2
 - UI and conda meta-package still to do?

+*TBD soon as possible:*
+- *Need UI and UIS releases*
+- *Builds on conda can be incremented and tested pre-release*
+- *Add OS as "admin" to UIS*

+- *Remove MS as contact on security.md (cylc-flow)*

 Current cylc-flow PRs
 - quick triage?

+*Job script subshell PR: we should get this in soon, but DM needs to review and is busy; OS to help TT rebase if necessary*

 BOM
 - HO had a catch-up meeting with JR; she should be able to join us soon :tada:

+*JR to spin up slowly over next 2 weeks*

 ## Cylc 8 MVP
 - [Development timeline from the mid-Feb